oegedijk/explainerdashboard/README.md

 - `model_output`: for classification models either 'logodds' or 'probability', defaults to 'probability'
 - `cats`: a list of onehot encoded variables (e.g. if encoded as 'Gender_Female', 'Gender_Male' you would pass `cats=['Gender']`).
 This allows you to group the onehotencoded columns together in various plots with the argument `cats=True`.
 - `idxs`: a list of indentifiers for each row in your dataset.
 This makes it easier to look up predictions for specific id's.
+- `descriptions`: a dictionary of descriptions of the meaning of individual variables.
 - `labels`: for classifier models a list of labels for the classes of your model.
 - `na_fill`: Value used to fill in missing values (default to -999)